 Postwar, it appears they fell under Soviet control, with their products being used on EMW machines among others.
 From 1972 it is reported that they produced sidecars exclusively for MZ, and later the name was changed to Superelastik.

-Most of the information above is from the controversial JF archive.
-Please read the notes on that source.
+Much of the information above is from the controversial JF archive and requires verification.

 Stoye Stoye TM Hi!
 Help identify the year of the trailer side.
 Body TM, frame number W7955